-An autosomal-recessive disorder; common presenting features include fatigue and arthralgias.
+Hemochromatosis is an autosomal-recessive disorder.
+Common presenting features include fatigue and arthralgias.

 Fasting transferrin saturation is the phenotypic hallmark of the disorder, and diagnosis is confirmed by genetic testing.